stevenbenner/dotfiles/README.md

 ### Manual symlinks

-Some items may be better installed by manually crating symlinks for specific files.
+Some items may be better installed by manually creating symlinks for specific files.
 In particular, the `ssh` folder, so as to preserve the permissions and keep any keys out of the dotfiles git repo.

 `ln -s ssh/.ssh/config ~/.ssh/config`